-With everything that is going on in this world I often wonder, “What is God doing and what is He trying to say to me?“
+With everything that is going on in this world, I often wonder, “What is God doing, and what is He trying to say to me?“

 The fact is this life is full of moments and choices.
 All we can control are the choices that we make.

-During some of the most difficult and trying times in our life we need to seize the opportunity to use our power of choice.
+During some of the most difficult and trying times in our life, we need to seize the opportunity to use our power of choice.

 So I will ask this question again, how would you finish this sentence: One day she woke up and…

 Answering this question was a call to awaken to the fact that I was forgetting myself.
-I had forgotten everything Holy Spirit was calling me to do.
+I had forgotten everything the Holy Spirit was calling me to do.

 I forgot the provision He has provided along the way.
-Then I remembered that I can’t pour from an empty cup.
+Then I remembered that I couldn’t pour from an empty cup.
 I needed to make sure that I was keeping my lamp filled with oil.
 This would allow me to endure whatever the day brought my way.